koala819/Eduroots/README.md

 # Eduroots

-Eduroots is an open-source educational platform designed to facilitate course management and communication between teachers and students.
+Eduroots is an open-source educational platform designed to facilitate course management and communication between teachers and students, specifically adapted for mosques.

 ## Features